-A household membership can also be arranged such that one adult is the primary borrower named on the account and this individual specifies the other adults/children residing with them who are authorized borrowers on their card/account.
-In this case, the non-primary borrowers will be able to check out materials from the Library on the card, but only the primary borrower will be allowed access to account records.
+A household membership can also be arranged such that one adult is the primary borrower named on the account, and this individual specifies the other adults/children residing with them who are authorized borrowers on their card/account.
+In this case, the non-primary borrowers can check out materials from the Library on the card, but only the primary borrower will be allowed access to account records.
 The primary borrower will be able to see what materials other authorized borrowers on that card have used the account to access.

-In the case where a member over the age of 16 cannot come to the Library on their own, they may authorize someone else in writing to borrow items on their membership for them by filling out a Library Card Access Permission Form.
+Members over the age of 12 may authorize someone else in writing to borrow items on their membership by filling out a Library Card Access Permission Form.
 This authorization will be in effect until canceled.
 All items borrowed during this time are the responsibility of the member.
-If a member over the age of 16 is without capacity to complete a written authorization, and requires assistance to manage their Library membership, their custodial parent or legal guardian may present paperwork-usually court documents-demonstrating the custodial arrangement in order to be authorized on the account.
+If a member over the age of 12 cannot complete a written authorization and requires assistance to manage their Library membership, their custodial parent or legal guardian may present paperwork-usually court documents-demonstrating the custodial arrangement to be authorized on the account.